-When users (on the policy you selected) log in from any IP addresses OTHER THAN those that you list here in Allowed IP addresses, they will NOT be able to successfully log in or access their apps.
+When users (on the policy you selected) log in from any IP addresses other than those that you list here in Allowed IP addresses, they can't successfully log in or access their apps.

-When users log in from one of the IP addresses you list here in Allowed IP addresses and you have not set up multi-factor authentication, they will be able to log in with credentials.
+When users log in from one of the IP addresses listed in Allowed IP addresses, but you haven't set up multi-factor authentication, they will be able to log in with credentials.
 However, if the admin requires multi-factor authentication, the user is required to register an MFA factor if they're on whitelisted IP.

-If you want to have multi-factor authentication even when users are in the office or on other allowed IP addresses, you should enter the allowed IP addresses as indicated above, then follow the steps in the next section, Enabling Authentication Factors.
+If you require multi-factor auth for users in the office or other allowed IP addresses, you should enter the IP addresses as indicated above, then follow the steps in the next section, Enabling Authentication Factors.

-If you want users to be able to access company apps from any IP address but require multi-factor authentication, then do not enter anything in the Allowed IP addresses field.
+To allow users to access company apps from any IP address & require multi-factor auth, then leave Allowed IP addresses field blank.
 Simply follow the steps in the next section, Enabling Authentication Factors.

-This guide will walk you through creating multi-factor authentication based on your particular security needs and preferences.
-You can set up multi-factor authentication whether your users can access their OneLogin apps only in the office or from anywhere.
-Once you have determined where (which IP addresses) users can access their apps from, you can (and should) set up multi-factor authentication to authenticate users whenever they log in from acceptable IP addresses.
+You can set up multi-factor authentication so that your users can access their OneLogin apps only in the office or from anywhere.
+Once you have determined the location (which IP addresses) that users can access their apps from, you can (and should) set up multi-factor authentication to authenticate users whenever they log in from acceptable IP addresses.

-On the Authentication & Security page, click New Auth Factor.
+On the Authentication Factors tab, click New Auth Factor.